 Pay close attention to the dosages required for each surgery, as well as the form.
 The most strict guidelines come from procedures like gastric bypass surgery (RNY) and duodenal switch (DS).
-Procedures like gastric sleeve, where the anatomy is not altered, is not as strict, although vitamins and supplements are still required.
+Procedures like gastric sleeve, where the anatomy is not altered, are not as strict, although vitamins and supplements are still required.

 If you need guidance in this area or require vitamins, please get in touch with us to purchase our recommended vitamins designed for your individual bariatric needs.